Written by: Greg Ellifritz

 My favorite of all is the airweight K-Frame Model 12.
 The all steel Model 10 weighs in at around 34 ounces.
 The aluminum framed Model 12 is nearly a pound lighter at 19 ounces!
 It’s a big difference when you carry the gun in a pocket or on your ankle.
 I actually carry the Model 12 airweight in an ankle holster every day as my backup gun at work.
 It’s small and light enough to carry on my ankle comfortably and it holds one more round than the more common J-Frame snubs.
 What’s not to like?

 Take a look at the under-appreciated K-frame snubs.
-You can find used ones in reliable mechanical condition (but likely with heavily worn finishes) on Gunbroker in the $300-$4000 range.
-They are cheaper than a new J-Frame snub and tremendously easier to shoot.
-Plus, if you folks buy them all up, I won’t be tempted to add another one to my collection!
+You can find used ones in reliable mechanical condition (but likely with heavily worn finishes) on Gunbroker in the $300-$400 range.
+They are cheaper than a lot of new J-Frame snubs and are tremendously easier to shoot.
+Plus, if you folks buy them all up, I won’t be tempted to add another one to my collection.

 If you would like to read more articles like this one, please sign up for my email updates.